Filter Ferret

 The table was 14 inches deep.
 Your hallway was 40 inches wide.
 On paper, 26 inches of remaining space sounds fine.
 In practice, it's not — because you need 30-36 inches of clearance to walk past comfortably, and 26 inches forces you to turn sideways.

 This is the mistake most console table guides help you make.
 They recommend "12-18 inches deep" as standard and move on.
 But standard doesn't account for the space the table actually costs you — what we call the clearance tax.
-Below, we break down the real clearance math for narrow spaces, then recommend 7 console tables under 12 inches deep that won't turn your hallway into an obstacle course.
+Here's the real clearance math for narrow spaces — plus 7 console tables under 12 inches deep that won't turn your hallway into an obstacle course.

 Our Top Picks at a Glance